48ca/tor-relay/README.md

 # Tor Relay with Docker
-This is a Dockerfile that can be used to run both Tor relays and Tor bridges.
+This is a Dockerfile that can be used to run the three kinds of Tor relays: middle relays, exits, and bridges.
 This is based on [Jessie Frazelle](https://github.com/jessfraz)'s Dockerfile.

 ## Quick Start